Miami Burn Injury Attorneys

 Burns Caused by Defective Products

 Sometimes a burn is caused by a defective product.
-In that case, to recover you will have to bring a products liability lawsuit against the manufacturer, distributer, or seller of the product.
-It is especially important in these types of cases to contact an attorney immediately so the attorney can preserve the product and any other evidence that will be necessary to prove your case.
+In that case, to recover you will have to bring a product liability lawsuit against the manufacturer, distributer, or seller of the product.
+It is especially important in these types of cases to contact an attorney immediately so the lawyer can preserve the product and any other evidence that will be necessary to prove your case.
 Without preserving the product, these cases are difficult if not impossible to prove.

 There are currently many pending lawsuits against the manufacturers of defective products due to burns caused by the products.
 For example, there have been multiple lawsuits against Peloton over injuries caused by its treadmill product.
 In one case, a young child was alleged to have been caught underneath the treadmill while the belt continued to run causing severe third-degree burns to the child.
 Peloton has since issued a recall for a particular model of the treadmill after receiving “reports of injuries to children such as second- and third-degree abrasions, broken bones, and lacerations.”